Parsons (PSN)

 Competitors in the Government and commercial technology industry include Jacobs Solutions (NYSE:J), KBR (NYSE:KBR), and SAIC (NYSE:SAIC).

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Luckily, Parsons’s sales grew at an impressive 11% compounded annual growth rate over the last five years.
+A company’s long-term performance is an indicator of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Luckily, Parsons’s sales grew at a solid 10.2% compounded annual growth rate over the last five years.
 Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Parsons’s annualized revenue growth of 23.8% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
-Parsons Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Parsons’s annualized revenue growth of 13.4% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-Parsons also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Parsons’s backlog reached $9.1 billion in the latest quarter and averaged 3.9% year-on-year growth over the last two years.
+We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+Parsons’s backlog reached $8.83 billion in the latest quarter and averaged 2.2% year-on-year growth over the last two years.
 Because this number is lower than its revenue growth, we can see the company fulfilled orders at a faster rate than it added new orders to the backlog.
 This implies Parsons was operating efficiently but raises questions about the health of its sales pipeline.
-Parsons Backlog

-Looking ahead, sell-side analysts expect revenue to grow 6.6% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Operating Margin

-This quarter, Parsons generated an operating profit margin of 7%, in line with the same quarter last year.
+In Q3, Parsons generated an operating margin profit margin of 6.7%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share